mmansion/UT_FMX_213/SYLLABUS.md

 ## Participation & Assessment

+Your assessment is based on  participation and performance.
+Since we will be exploring new technical and artistic territory,  you will be assessed on your progress, efforts and general application of the basic concepts introduced in class.
+In this course we use the format of critique as a tool for soliciting feedback and evaluation of projects.
+Group critique can feel a bit uncomfortable at first, but is invaluable in the real-world, and is found in most any art/design-related courses of study.
+Note that your work will *NOT* be graded if it is not presented at critique.
+See the section below on critique to better understand the criteria being evaluated.

 ### Attendance
 This is a performance-based class, and interaction with peers and the professor cannot be duplicated outside of class.
 Regular class participation and continuous faculty